 This is one very good reason for not waiting to do it “some day” or thinking “I’m not ready yet.”
 You should start when you have energy for it and are not desperate.
 Desperation leads to making bad mistakes.

 You should have a description of what you are looking for in a home-mate and shared living situation.
-In the book, I call it an “ad,” following the craigslist model.
+In the book, it is called an “ad,” following the craigslist model.
 A better term is “announcement.”
 When you write down what you are offering and looking for, it is easier for someone else to share it with others.
 This announcement should have six parts: a physical description of the space offered/looking for, something about who you are, something about who would be a good fit for you, your must-haves and can’t-live-withs, the financial arrangement, and “references required.”
 I’ve written about this here and in the book.
 You can download worksheets to figure out your must-haves and can’t-live-withs.

 Obviously, the announcement has to have your contact information.
 Email and telephone gives people two ways to reach you.
 If you are uncomfortable about giving out your email address publicly, you can create a Gmail address to use only for your home-mate search.

 Where to Network to Find a Good Home-Mate